NonExistentUsername/kytool/README.md

 Personal tool for creating backends for web applications.
+Can be used in desktop applications also.